AguaClara/Textbook/AIDE/Specifications.rst

 #.
 The chemical dosing shall be flow-paced, meaning that the rate of chemical application is automatically adjusted proportional to the flow rate of water moving through the plant.

 #.
-The system shall be easily disassembled by the plant operator for cleaning with vinegar to remove calcium carbonate deposits.
+The system shall be easily disassembled by the plant operator for cleaning, including with vinegar to remove calcium carbonate deposits.

 #.
 The chemical dose (mass chemical per volume water passing through the plant) shall be easily adjustable by the plant operator.